Webinars and Podcasts

 Richard Benjamin | Chief Medical Officer | Cerus Global Headquarters

-Part 2: Rationale on why bacterial contaminations don’t always cause clinical sepsis
+Rationale on why bacterial contaminations don’t always cause clinical sepsis

 Marion Lanteri | Global Scientific Affairs Director | Cerus Global Headquarters